symlex/symlex/README.md

 of control and leads to awkward testability.
 Symlex therefore promotes the strict use of dependency injection and combines the convenience of the Symfony service container with the speed of Silex.

-Today, the framework has proven to be useful for a large number of different applications.
+Today, Symlex has its own routing component (based on Symfony 4) and does not use Silex anymore.
-Some of them had Symfony before and did the change because they were drowning in complexity and suffered from response times well above 200ms.
+The framework has proven to be useful for a large number of different applications.
+Some of them were based on the regular Symfony kernel before and did the change because they were drowning in complexity and suffered from response times well above 30 seconds in development mode.
 Symlex brought them back on track without big changes to their existing code base.

 Key Features
 ------------